yasserfah/webscrapping/README.md

 # webscraping
-Web scraping de plusieurs sites pour en tirer certaines informations sur les magasins.
+Web scraping of Celio website to extract certain informations about stores.
--Web scraping du site IMDB et analyse des données téléchargés.
+-Web scraping of IMDB website et analysis of downloaded data.